midnight-mary/carpentries-collab-2023-11-16/episodes/voyant.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Load data into Voyant and perform inductive analysis
 - Define key terms relating to textual analysis
+- Load data into Voyant and conduct inductive analysis
-- Identify affordances and constraints of a frequency-based approach to corpus analysis
+- Identify affordances and limitations of a frequency-based approach to corpus analysis

 ::::::::::::::::::::::::::::::::::::::::::::::::